ironmansoftware/chuck-norris-jokes/README.md

 # Chuck Norris Jokes

-An example Electron App with PowerShell Universal Dashboard and a PowerShell Pro Tools installer
+An example Electron App with PowerShell Universal Dashboard and a PowerShell Pro Tools installer.

+For a full explanation of this of this repository, read this [blog post](https://poshtools.com/2018/02/05/creating-desktop-app-universal-dashboard-installer-powershell-pro-tools/).

 ## What you need to run this example